drds1/pycecream/README.md

 '''
-Add each of the light curves in the simulation.
+Add the light curves to be modeled.
+Inputs should be a 3 column numpy array of `time`, `flux`, `error`.
 In this case we are using the "dat" output from the synthetic data above.
 '''
 a.add_lc(dat[0], name = 'continuum 4000')
 a.add_lc(dat[1], name = 'continuum 5000')